Ale-JRD/Trads/content/post/index-T1.md

 After a few swings to familiarize myself with its feel, I returned it to its sheath.

-[What fine weapons.]
+「What fine weapons.」

-[You figured it out after just a few swings?
-Well, I guess that reaction proves you’ve got the knack for it.]
+「You figured it out after just a few swings?
+Well, I guess that reaction proves you’ve got the knack for it.」

-[And your ability to tell that shows you’re no ordinary swordsman.]
+「And your ability to tell that shows you’re no ordinary swordsman.」

 Gio shifted the topic.

-[This labyrinth entry… I heard only those ready to die were chosen for it.]
+「This labyrinth entry… I heard only those ready to die were chosen for it.」

 Volunteers from various nations.